Nerve Pain and Its Causes

 • Bone spurts

-Although less common, a tumor, infection or spondylolisthesis may also be caused by other conditions.
+Although less common, a tumor, infection, or spondylolisthesis may also be caused by other conditions.

 Degenerated Disc Inflammation

 Degeneration can lead to fluid content loss and dehydration in the discs.
-The degree of shrinkage of disc can cause the spinal canal to decrease and cause radiculopathy.
+The degree of shrinkage of the disc can cause the spinal canal to decrease and cause radiculopathy.

-Disk degeneration can also lead to an unstable spinal segment and not so successful as to resist movement in the spine.
+Disk degeneration can also lead to an unstable spinal segment and is not so successful as to resist movement in the spine.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.